 Lake Superior State Forest Beach

 From Grand Marais, go east on Highway H58 about 10-12 miles.
 The beach can be accessed from the campground and further down the road (H58) you'll find several parking areas not far from the beach.
 Nice specimens can be found here.
-If you can continue driving east you'll reach
+If you can continue driving east you'll reach Muskallonge State Park.

 Muskallonge State Park Beach, Deer Park